heavyblotto/memorativa/docs/1. introduction/memorativa-1-3-perceptual-encoding.md

     class GB output
     class TD text
 ```
+*Figure 1: The complete Memorativa system workflow showing the transformation from input to glass bead rewards*

 Consider some digital representation of an apple as an input.
 A traditional machine learning (ML) system using LLMs can easily decompose "apple" into many sophisticated ontological vectors.
 For example: